Updated September 21, 2020

 - Take care of yourself.
 Get rest and stay hydrated.

 - Stay in touch with your doctor.
 Call before you get medical care.
-Be sure to get care if you have trouble breathing, persistent pain or pressure in your chest, new confusion, inability to wake or stay awake, bluish lips or face, or if you think it is an emergency.
+Be sure to get care immediately if you have trouble breathing, persistent pain or pressure in your chest, new confusion, inability to wake or stay awake, bluish lips or face, or if you think it is an emergency.

 - Follow care instructions from your healthcare provider and local health department.
 Your local health authorities may give instructions for checking your symptoms and reporting information.